NEET

 The National Eligibility Entrance Test (NEET) is the common entrance test for getting admission into medical colleges across India for MBBS and BDS courses.
 Previously it was known as All India pre- Medical Test (AIPMT).

-The syllabus of NEET Exam is recommended by the Medical Council of India (MCI) and is conducted by CBSE.
+The syllabus of NEET Exam is recommended by the National Medical Commission (NMC), and is conducted by NTA (National testing Agency).
 Basically, this Exam is to establish uniformity in Medical Education across the country.
 The scores of NEET Exam are used as an eligibility criteria for admissions into medical and dental courses.

 • Rating & Reviews